 Practical notebook

-"Dalmatia" derives from the name of the Illyrian tribe Delmata ("delm" meaning shepherd; cattle rearing must have been the tribe?s main occupation).
-The eponymous dog breed originated in Dalmatia.
+"Dalmatia" derives from the name of the Illyrian tribe Delmata ("delm" meaning shepherd; cattle rearing must have been the tribe's main occupation).
+The eponymous breed of dog originated in Dalmatia.

 Split